WPoets/react-native-skeleton/README.md

 ### Package ID

 In this skelton we have used the package ID: com.example.rn .
 So you will have to replace "com.example.rn" with your package id in the "android" folder.

+## How to change package ID references ?

+1. search for the current package ID "com.example.rn" in the "android folder"
+2. you will find the old references and you may replace it with your new package id
+3. you can update the folder names eg: android/app/src/debug/java/com/example/rn to android/app/src/debug/java/com/example1/rn1

+## Using release keystore

+Paste your release keystore in android/app folder and update references in android/gradle.properties

 ### Awesome App XML Exports